mlfoundations/open_clip/README.md

 >>> model, train_transform, eval_transform = open_clip.create_model_and_transforms('ViT-B-32', pretrained='laion2b_s34b_b79k')
 ```
+### Model distillation

+You can distill from a pre-trained by using `--distill-model` and `--distill-pretrained` to specify the model you'd like to distill from.
+For instance, to distill from OpenAI ViT-L/14 use `--distill-model ViT-L-14 --distill-pretrained openai`.

 ### Gradient accumulation

 To simulate larger batches use `--accum-freq k`.
 If per gpu batch size, `--batch-size`, is `m`, then the effective batch size will be `k * m * num_gpus`.